gdalessi/OpenMORe/README.md

 # How to cite
 If you use OpenMORe for your publications, I kindly ask you to cite the following papers:
-- If you use clustering.py and/or classification.py:
+If you use clustering.py and/or classification.py:

-*D’Alessio et al., "Adaptive chemistry via pre-partitioning of composition space and mechanism reduction."
-Combustion and Flame 211 (2020): 68-82.* and
+* _D’Alessio et al., "Adaptive chemistry via pre-partitioning of composition space and mechanism reduction."
+Combustion and Flame 211 (2020): 68-82._
-*D'Alessio et al., "Feature extraction and artificial neural networks for the on-the-fly classification of high-dimensional thermochemical spaces in adaptive-chemistry simulations."
-Data-Centric Engineering 2 (2021).*
+* _D'Alessio et al., "Feature extraction and artificial neural networks for the on-the-fly classification of high-dimensional thermochemical spaces in adaptive-chemistry simulations."
+Data-Centric Engineering 2 (2021)._

-- If you use model_order_reduction.py:
+If you use model_order_reduction.py:

-*D'Alessio et al., D’Alessio, Giuseppe, et al. "Analysis of turbulent reacting jets via principal component analysis."
+* *D'Alessio et al., D’Alessio, Giuseppe, et al. "Analysis of turbulent reacting jets via principal component analysis."
 Data Analysis for Direct Numerical Simulations of Turbulent Combustion.
 Springer, Cham, 2020.
 233-251.*

-**Implemented techniques:**
+# **Implemented techniques:**

 _Model Order Reduction:_
 - Principal Component Analysis (PCA)